sumowll/BD4H-Bootcamp/docs/spark/spark-sql.md

 ::: tip

 Spark 2.0+ has built-in csv library now.
-This parameter does not required any more, and it is only used as a sample.
+This parameter is not required any more, and it is only used as a sample.

 :::